Master of Business Administration

 The applied project normally requires four months from the time the proposal has been approved and the academic advisor assigned.
 This time may be extended with the approval of the MBA Program Director or delegated academic manager, and the payment of the Program Continuation Fee.

 The applied project is graded on a pass/fail basis, with a grade of 70 per cent being a pass.
-Projects that achieve a grade of 95 per cent or higher are awarded a pass with distinction.

 Average program completion time is 2.5 to three years, but students may have up to a maximum of five years to complete all requirements.
 Most students spend about 20 to 25 hours per week on their studies while in the program.